Indy 500 ends under caution after spectacular crash involving Spencer Pigot - Up News Info

 Pigot’s car spun with five laps remaining in the 200-lap race and struck the outer barrier.
 The car then skidded to the inside and crashed at high speed into a barrier at the entrance to pit road at Indianapolis Motor Speedway.

-Pigot exited the cockpit of his car under his own power.
+Pigot exited the cockpit of his car under his own power but was later placed on a stretcher.
 The Associated Press reported he was transported to an area hospital for further evaluation.

 MORE: Highlights from the 2020 Indy 500